 Fears of coronavirus second wave prompt flu push at US pharmacies, drugmakers

-CVS, one of the largest US pharmacies, said it is working to ensure it has vaccine doses available for an anticipated surge in customers seeking shots to protect against seasonal influenza.
+CVS Health Corp , one of the largest U.S. pharmacies, said it is working to ensure it has vaccine doses available for an anticipated surge in customers seeking shots to protect against seasonal influenza.

-Rival chain Rite Aid has ordered 40 per cent more vaccine doses to meet the expected demand.
+Rival chain Rite Aid Corp has ordered 40 percent more vaccine doses to meet the expected demand.
 Walmart Inc and Walgreens Boots Alliance said they also are expecting more Americans to seek these shots.

 Drugmakers are ramping up to meet the demand.
-Australian vaccine maker CSL's Seqirus said demand from customers has increased by 10 per cent.
+Australian vaccine maker CSL Ltd's Seqirus said demand from customers has increased by 10 percent.
 British-based GlaxoSmithKline said it is ready to increase manufacturing as needed.

+Pharmacy shares rose in Tuesday trading, with CVS up 2.5per cent and Rite Aid and Walgreens up 4.5per cent.

 Getting a flu shot does not protect against COVID-19, the respiratory disease caused by the novel coronavirus for which there are no approved vaccines.
 Public health officials have said vaccination against the flu will be critical to help prevent hospitals from becoming overwhelmed with flu and COVID-19 patients.